semanticarts/gist/docs/Contributing.md

 ### Issue Description

 - The issue should always include a description that elaborates on the title.

-### gist Version

-- The 3-segment version number (e.g., 9.1.0) should be referenced in the description.
+- The 3-segment version number (e.g., 9.1.0) should be referenced in the description unless it is the current version on the develop branch.

 ### Proposals for Resolution